Fall Semester Study Away

 - Apply for or renew your U.S. Passport.
 Most countries require that passports are valid for at least 6 months after the completion of the study abroad program.

-- Begin to fill out the College's Study Away Application found in the Office of Study Away and on CamelWeb (within the "Study Away" Folder).
+- Begin to fill out the College's Study Away Application found on CamelWeb (within the "Study Away" Folder) and on Moodle.

 - Begin making appointments to meet with your academic adviser(s) in your major to complete the Academic Adviser Form.
 You will need to bring course descriptions of classes that you propose to take during your semester away.
 Be sure to meet with your minor adviser if you intend to count courses toward your minor.